Corruption in India: Trends

-Professor Bibek Debroy and Laveesh Bhandari claim in their book Corruption in India: The DNA and RNA that public officials in India may be cornering as much as ₹921 billion, or 5 per cent of the GDP through corruption.
-The book claims most bribery is in government delivered services and the transport and real estate industries.
+Professor Bibek Debroy and Laveesh Bhandari claim in their book Corruption in India: The DNA and RNA that public officials in India may be cornering as much as ₹921 billion, or 1.26 per cent of the GDP, through corruption.
+The book claims most bribery is in government-delivered services and the transport and real estate industries.

 Bribery and corruption are pervasive, but some areas tend to have more issues than others.
-A 2013 EY (Ernst & Young) Study reports the industries perceived to be the most vulnerable to corruption as: Infrastructure & Real Estate, Metals & Mining, Aerospace & Defence, and Power & Utilities.
+A 2013 EY (Ernst & Young) Study reports the industries perceived to be the most vulnerable to corruption as: Infrastructure and Real Estate, Metals and Mining, Aerospace and Defence, and Power and Utilities.
 There is a range of specific factors that make a sector more susceptible to bribery and corruption risks than others.
 High use of middlemen, large value contracts, liaisoning activities, etc. drive the depth, volume, and frequency of corrupt practices in vulnerable sectors.

 A 2011 KPMG study reports India's real estate, telecommunications, and government-run social development projects as the three top sectors plagued by corruption.
 The study found India's defence, information technology, and energy sectors to be the most competitive and least corruption-prone sectors.

 CMS India claims in its 2010 India Corruption Study report that socio-economically weaker sections of Indian society are the most adversely affected by government corruption.
 These include the rural and urban poor, although the study claims that nationwide perception of corruption decreased between 2005 and 2010.
 Over the 5-year period, a significantly greater number of people surveyed from the middle and poorest classes in all parts of India claimed government corruption had dropped over time, and that they had fewer direct experiences with bribery demands.

-The table below compares the perceived anti-corruption effort across some of the major states in India.
-A rising index implies higher anti-corruption effort and falling corruption.
+The table below compares the perceived anti-corruption efforts across some of the major states in India.
+A rising index implies higher anti-corruption efforts and falling corruption.
 According to this table, the states of Bihar and Gujarat have experienced significant improvements in their anti-corruption efforts, while conditions have worsened in the states of Assam and West Bengal.
 Consistent with the results in this table, in 2012 a BBC News report claimed the state of Bihar has transformed in recent years to become the least corrupt state in India.